reruo321/Java_Practice/Chapter-10/Ch10/Pr03/README.md

     0.8999999999999999
     ...

-The results have a bit of errors.
+the results have a bit of errors.
 Therefore to get exact real numbers, BigDecimal is more recommended than binary floats.
 (Especially important on bank business with many big transactions.)
 It is immutable, arbitrary-precision signed decimal number consists of an arbitrary precision integer *unscaled value* and a 32-bit integer *scale*.
+Scale is the number of the digits to the right of the decimal point of BigDecimal.

-So to speak, the number 12.345 will have unscaled_value=12345 and scale=3.
+So to speak, the real number 12.345 will have unscaled_value=12345 and scale=3.
+In the same way, 3.00000 will have unscaled_value=30000 and scale=5.

     BigDecimal big = new BigDecimal("12.345");
     System.out.println("Unscaled Value: " + big.unscaledValue() + ", Scale: " + big.scale());

 BigDecimal will give the numbers as much precision as possible, so double represented as a String is preferable to double itself as a parameter.
 (It will say "Unpredictable 'new BigDecimal()' call" warning to double type parameter, and the constructor will lose the precision benefit.)

+All numbers for calculation in the program are **BigDecimal**, and the displayed one on the text field has maximum 16 as scale.
+It uses MathContext.DECIMAL128 for MathContext in division, and square root is calculated indirectly from double type values.
+(BigDecimal.sqrt() is available since Java SE 9.)